Francis Fukuyama: Personal life

 Fukuyama is a part-time photographer.
 He also has an interest in early American furniture, which he reproduces by hand.
 Another hobby of Fukuyama's is sound recording and reproduction.
 He explained, "These days I seem to spend as much time thinking about gear as I do analyzing politics for my day job."
 Since the mid-1990s, Fukuyama has been building his own personal computers.

-Fukuyama is married to Laura Holmgren, whom he met when she was a University of California in Los Angeles graduate student after he started working for the RAND Corporation.
+Fukuyama is married to Laura Holmgren, whom he met when she was a University of California, Los Angeles graduate student after he started working for the RAND Corporation.
 He dedicated his book Trust: The Social Virtues and the Creation of Prosperity to her.
 They live in California, with their three children, Julia, David, and John.

 He is the first cousin to crime novelist Joe Ide.
 Fukuyama helped him get his first book published.